A Variety of Options to Generate Bone and Tissue

-When tooth loss, facial injuries, or other issues cause bone loss (also called resorption), bone grafting can restore areas that are lacking in the right quality or quantity of bone.
+Dr. Graves, Dr. Wilkinson, and Dr. Gonzalez Aguilar are experienced oral surgeons who look forward to helping patients restore lost bone or gum tissue.
+When tooth loss, facial injuries, or other issues cause bone loss, bone grafting can restore areas that are lacking in the right quality or quantity of bone.
 Patients who want to receive dental implants may need a bone grafting procedure to make sure there is enough room for a secure hold.
 Certain jaw defects that remain from past surgeries or injuries can also be treated with bone grafting.
-No matter what sort of bone augmentation procedure you need, our practice can help you restore both the structure and appearance of your jaw.

 Bone Grafting Procedures

 Most bone grafting procedures essentially work the same way: bone graft material is taken either from the bone in your body or from a tissue bank, and the material is placed in areas that are lacking in bone density.
 The type of bone grafting procedure you receive will depend on your condition and the location of the bone loss.

 Socket preservation prevents rapid bone loss from occurring around an empty tooth socket.
 After a tooth extraction, bone graft material can be placed into the empty socket to prepare the patient for a dental implant procedure at a later date.

 Sinus lifts make space for dental implants to replace the upper back teeth.
 The sinuses are hollow cavities that sit behind the cheeks.
 The wall that separates the sinuses from the upper teeth can be quite thin, making a safe dental implant procedure impossible.
 By lifting the sinus and placing a bone graft beneath it, your surgeon can make room for a safe and secure dental implant placement.